VonHeikemen/nvim-light/README.md

 I've left a link to nvim-treesitter's documentation inside each configuration file.
 That will take you to the list of supported languages of the version that will be installed.

 Another way to see the list of supported languages is by using tab-completion in Neovim's command-line mode.
-In Neovim you enter command-line mode by typing `:`, write `TSInstall`, press space, and then press the tab key.
+In Neovim, enter command-line mode by typing `:`, write `TSInstall`, press space, and then press the tab key.
 Neovim will show you the completion menu with all the available parsers.
+Note that on Neovim v0.11 and greater treesitter features must be enabled manually, so even if you install a parser with the command `:TSInstall` that parser should be added to the variable `ts_parsers`.

 ## About the plugin manager